mautic/user-documentation/docs/contributing/mautic_style_guide.rst

 .. vale on

-Follow the steps in the :xref:`vale` documentation to install Vale.
+Follow the steps in the :xref:`Vale` documentation to install Vale.

 You may find it preferable to install and run Vale Server when working locally, as it has more features available.
 If you do use Vale Server, once it's started you need to edit the file in the ``.vscode/settings.json`` file, and change ``"vale.core.useCLI": true``, to ``"vale.core.useCLI": false,``.